 For life threatening medical emergencies, please dial 9-911 (from on-campus phones) for an ambulance and then call the Georgia State University Police for assistance, at 404-413-3333.
 The police can stay with you until the ambulance arrives and can help to direct the ambulance to your location.

 Talk with the student about what you have observed.
-Don’t ask them if they have a disability, rather allow them to disclose any pertinent information.
-If needed, refer them to Margaret A. Staton Office of Disability Services, located in suite 230 of the Student Center, 404-413-1560 or the Counseling Center, 106 Courtland Street, 404-413-1820.
+Don’t ask them if they have a disability; rather allow them to disclose any pertinent information.
+If needed, refer them to Margaret A. Staton Office of Disability Services, Suite 230 of the Student Center, 404-413-1560.

-If a student is registered with the Office of Disability Services, they should have a letter from the Office outlining their classroom accommodations.
+Ask the student if he/she is registered with the Office of Disability Services.
+If yes, they should have a letter from the Office outlining their classroom accommodations.
 If not, they should be referred to the Office of Disability Services.
 Always call 404-413-1560 if you have any questions.

 Where can I find out more information about all of the services The Division of Student Affairs has to offer?

 To learn more about all of our services and programs, please visit the Student Affairs website.